Suchitra Krishnamoorthi: Career

 Suchitra started her career with the TV series Chunauti while still in school in the year 1987–1988.
 She acted in a production of Peanuts: The Musical, a musical based on the famous comic strip Peanuts.
 She played the character Lucy.
 She appeared in television commercials endorsing products such as Palmolive soap, Clearasil, Sunrise Coffee, Limca and Colgate toothpaste.
 In 1994, she made her breakthrough in films with Kabhi Haan Kabhi Naa, a commercial and critically acclaimed hit, opposite Shahrukh Khan.
-She also starred in Kilukkampetti opposite Malayalam star Jayaram.
+She also starred in Kilukkampetti opposite Malayalam superstar Jayaram.

-She pursued a music career in the mid- to late 1990s, releasing the pop albums Dole Dole, Dum Tara, Aha and Zindagi.
+She pursued a music career in the mid- to late 1990s, releasing the pop albums Dole Dole (1995), Dum Tara (1996), A-Ha (1997) and Zindagi.
 She returned after 10 years in the film My Wife's Murder (2005), opposite Anil Kapoor.
 The year 2010 saw the release of Rann, a film about the Indian media, directed by Ram Gopal Varma.
 Suchitra played the role of a media executive named Nalini Kashyap.

 In 2022, Suchitra played the role of Nivedita in the critically acclaimed movie on Netflix, Odd Couple, opposite Divyendu Sharma.

 Suchitra is a writer whose views were first noticed via her blogs.
 Her many blogs – first on www.intentblog.com, a site where she was invited to share her views by Deepak Chopra, "art in a body part" and "give me another break", and subsequently on her own site – have put Suchitra in many controversies.
 Suchitra's novel The Summer of Cool was released by Penguin India in January 2009 and met with huge success.
 It is her first in four called the Swapnalok Society series.
 The second book in the series is titled The Good News Reporter, and The Ghost on the Ledge, the third part of the series, was released in 2016.

 Drama Queen, a memoir by Suchitra released in November 2013, received positive reviews.
 The first print of the book sold out within a week of its release.

-Drama Queen, a musical written by Suchitra and adapted from her book of the same title, opened at NCPA Mumbai in October 2016.
-Drama Queen is still currently being staged all across India.
+Drama Queen, a musical written by Suchitra and adapted from her book, opened at NCPA Mumbai in October 2016.
+Drama Queen is still being staged across India.

-Odd Couple, a feature film starring Suchitra Krishnamoorthi, Vijay Raaz and Divyendu Sharma, was released on Amazon India in 2022.
+Odd Couple, a feature film starring Suchitra, Vijay Raaz and Divyendu Sharma, was released on Amazon India in 2022.
 It trended on the Top 10 on Amazon India for several months.